-A little ingenuity and some creative thinking on the part of the dentist and his team took care of a silent customer service issue that they can now leverage into a word-of-mouth marketing strategy.
-This is possible because the dentist decided to step outside of his own world and see things from his clients’ point of view.
+A little ingenuity and some creative thinking from the dental team took care of a silent customer service issue.
+It led to a customer experience they can now leverage into a word-of-mouth marketing strategy.
+This is all possible because the dentist decided to step outside of his own world and see things from his clients’ point of view.
 People will talk about the little things that make a big difference to them.

-While the wording of the book may be al little dated, the principles are just as relevant today as they were back in the time of Socrates, especially this principle.
+While the wording of the book may be a little dated, the principles are just as relevant today as they were back in the time of Socrates, especially this principle.

 Pick up any good marketing and sales book by Dan Kennedy or Jay Abraham and you will find the same thing.
 In order to sell to, market to or satisfy your clients, you’ll have to get out of your own head and see things from your clients’ point of view.

 If you’re in marketing, sales, an entrepreneur, or own a professional practice, try honestly to see things from your client’s point of view.
 You’ll end up with a huge return on your investments of time and money, and you’ll capture your clients’ appreciation.